rubenwardy/minetest_modding_book/chapters/lua.md

 You won't be able to access them from any other scripts.

 As for how you divide code up into files, it doesn't matter that much.
-The most important thing is your code is easy to read and edit.
+The most important thing is that your code is easy to read and edit.
 You won't need to use it for smaller projects.